dingusagar/AmITheAsshole-Classifier/reports/midterm.md

 - **Feature extraction:** Text embeddings from the title and body were used for clustering.
 These embeddings were obtained via scikit-learn's TfidfVectorizer function, with `max_features=50`.
 - **Training:** We trained the K-Means algorithm with 2 clusters (matching the binary labels).
 We used SMOTE to balance our imbalanced dataset, and did a train-test split of 0.3.
 We stratified on the `verdict` to obtain more even train-test datasets.

+The K-Means classifier was explored as a creative approach to leverage unsupervised clustering for classification.
+While this approach is not commonly used for supervised learning, it provides a way to assess the natural separation between posts and test the feasibility of clustering-based predictions.

 #### Pretrained Sentiment Model

 To establish a baseline on transformer models, we tried out a pretrained bert model [distilbert-base-uncased-finetuned-sst-2-english](https://huggingface.co/distilbert/distilbert-base-uncased-finetuned-sst-2-english) on our dataset which was finetuned for sentiment analysis task.
 The assumption we made for this experiment is the positive sentiment texts should correspond with the `nta` label and the negative sentiment corresponds to the `yta` label.
+This experiment aimed to determine whether a general-purpose sentiment analysis model could be repurposed to identify the polarity of user-submitted posts as a proxy for their overall judgment.
 Refer to the results and discussion section more details.

 ## Results and Discussion